Continue shopping

 Hang artwork without framing Gallery wrapped canvas Clean, finished presentation that’s ready to hang

-Ship work frequently or travel to shows Loose canvas Rollable, easy to transport, and flexible for later framing
+Ship work frequently or travel to shows Rolled canvas (loose) Rollable, easy to transport, and flexible for later framing

 Create rigid, durable display pieces Mounted prints Stays flat, handles well, and installs easily